sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 - and now, unplug your USB drive and type `reboot`

+You now have a working Gentoo distribution installed on your laptop.
+It's time to configure it further.

 # Install X

-- Install the X11 server
+- Install the X11 server:

 ```
 emerge xorg-server